Dr Wei Yang co-chairs Digital Task Force for Planning with Professor Michael Batty

 Members of the Task Force are:

-- Chair: Michael Batty CBE FRS FBA FAcSS FRTPI, Bartlett Professor of Planning, University College London, and Chair, Centre for Advanced Spatial Analysis.
+- Co-chair: Michael Batty CBE FRS FBA FAcSS FRTPI, Bartlett Professor of Planning, University College London, and Chair, Centre for Advanced Spatial Analysis.

 - Co-chair: Wei Yang FAcSS FRTPI, President for 2021, The Royal Town Planning Institute, and Chair, Wei Yang & Partners.